 Some private schools will be open this fall because their decision to stay open or closed can fall outside the jurisdiction of public school districts.
 The policies deciding whether or not a private school will be open varies from state to state.
 To find a private school that suits your child’s needs, try the National Association of Independent Schools (NAIS) or K12Academics.com.
 K12 Academics provides a veritable list of private schools, including all girls, boys, alternative schools, religious schools, community schools, Montessori programs, Waldorf schools, deaf schools, schools for the blind, and more.

 6. Outdoor Education

 Outdoor education has always been an excellent choice for alternative learning.
 It focuses on building character, teaching through relational and hands-on models, and social-emotional growth.
-During these uncertain times, a school approach that differs from your child’s traditional setting may be just right.
+A school approach that differs from your child’s traditional setting may be just right during these uncertain times.
 These are also great programs for children who are innate nature-lovers or environmentalists.
 But any type of learner can benefit from outdoor education.

 7. Tutoring with Supplemental Activities

-While your child’s education may look different than the traditional public schooling he or she is accustomed to, that doesn’t mean it will be less impactful.
-In fact, you may find that you and your child ends up preferring one of these alternatives to public schooling!
-Whichever route you decide to take, understand that no matter what happens this year, you and your kiddo will be just fine in the long run.
+While your child’s education may look different than the traditional public schooling, he or she is accustomed to, that doesn’t mean it will be less impactful.
+In fact, you may find that you and your child end up preferring one of these alternatives to public schooling!
+Whichever route you decide to take, understand that you and your kiddo will be just fine in the long run, no matter what happens this year.
 You can do this!